RushiBShah/CleanWaterIOT/README.md

 UNICEF is urgently appealing for funding and support to reach more children with basic water, sanitation, and hygiene facilities, especially those children who are cut off from safe water because they live in remote areas, in places where water is untreated or polluted, or because they are without a home, living in a slum or on the street.

 ### How can technology help?

-From intelligent solutions for small farmers to recycling showers, technology can make a significant impact on the availability of water and its consumption.
-IBM provides various technologies such as IoT, Watson, and blockchain.
-[IBM Water Management as a Service platform](https://www.ibm.com/thought-leadership/water/) can monitor water resources in real time.
-Through this cloud-based platform, IBM is helping to improve the management of water resources.

-Additional ways Water Management as a Service can help:

 - Creating a database and [interactive map](https://wmaasp.mybluemix.net/sensor-overview) to help locate and maintain the water points across the counties
 - Collecting water usage, breakage, and repair data from boreholes that are monitored by SweetSense